-These financial statements present the financial position, net cost of operations, changes in net position, budgetary resources and financing and activities of the District of Columbia Workmen's Compensation Act Special Fund (Fund), in accordance with accounting principles generally accepted in the United States of America and the form and content requirements of OMB Bulletin 97-01.
+These financial statements present the financial position, net cost of operations, changes in net position, budgetary resources and financing and activities of the Longshore and Harbor Workers' Compensation Act Special Fund (Fund), in accordance with accounting principles generally accepted in the United States of America and the form and content requirements of OMB Bulletin 97-01.
 These financial statements have been prepared from the books and records of the Fund.
-These financial statements are not intended to present, and do not present, the full cost of the District of Columbia Workmen's Compensation (DCCA) program administered under the Longshore and Harbor Workers' Compensation Act Program (Longshore Program).
-In addition to the Fund costs presented in these statements, the full cost of the DCCA portion of the Longshore Program would include certain direct costs of ESA in the form of salaries and expenses for administration of the Longshore Program and allocated costs of ESA and other DOL agencies incurred in support of the Longshore Program.
-The full cost of the DCCA portion of the Longshore Program is included in the Consolidated Financial Statements of the U.S. Department of Labor.
+These financial statements are not intended to present, and do not present, the full cost of the Longshore and Harbor Workers' Compensation Act Program (Longshore Program).
+In addition to the Fund costs presented in these statements, the full cost of the Longshore Program would include certain direct costs of ESA in the form of salaries and expenses for administration of the Longshore Program and allocated costs of ESA and other DOL agencies incurred in support of the Longshore Program.
+The full cost of the Longshore Program is included in the Consolidated Financial Statements of the U.S. Department of Labor.